VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 If you start from checking things where chance of error is higher - you will find a bug faster.

-This article teaches you find bugs related to application life cycle.
+This article teaches you find bugs related to application Lifecycle.
-Life cycle handling isn't such a complicated thing itself, it's just super easy to forget about it, and developers off course often do.
+Lifecycle handling isn't such a complicated thing itself, it's just super easy to forget about it, and developers off course often do.

-# Life cycle
+# Lifecycle

 Android Framework provides components with entry points, where developers implement application UI and logic.
-Those components have a non-trivial life cycle ([example](https://media.springernature.com/original/springer-static/image/chp%3A10.1007%2F978-3-319-59608-2_35/MediaObjects/450970_1_En_35_Fig1_HTML.gif)), that is controlled by the framework.
+Those components have a non-trivial Lifecycle ([example](https://media.springernature.com/original/springer-static/image/chp%3A10.1007%2F978-3-319-59608-2_35/MediaObjects/450970_1_En_35_Fig1_HTML.gif)), that is controlled by the framework.
 During the lifetime components are created and destroyed.
 Developers are in charge of state saving and restoring.
-It's easy to spot life cycle related bug in 4 simple steps.
+It's easy to spot Lifecycle related bug in 4 simple steps.

-#### Life cycle bug detection algorithm: {#detection_algorithm}
+#### Lifecycle bug detection algorithm: {#detection_algorithm}
 1. Open a screen;
 2. Change a screen state, i.e. do anything that changes UI: input text, start loading, ets;
-3. Trigger life cycle event (will see them later);
+3. Trigger Lifecycle event (will see them later);
 4. Verify that application is in correct state;

-We will consider different life cycle events, just trigger them in the third step of bug detection algorithm.
+We will consider different Lifecycle events, just trigger them in the third step of bug detection algorithm.

 ### Configuration Changes {#configuration_change}